 MED’s aim is to be an intermediary for intraregional dialogue, ensuring a high interaction and exchange of views among its participants.
-In this context, this by-invitation-only Forum, organized by ISPI, with the knowledge partnership of McKinsey & Company, aims to bring together a restricted group of top business and institutional representatives, from all over the Mediterranean region, in order to analyze and discuss specific themes and challenges related to infrastructure.
+In this context, this by-invitation-only Forum, organized by ISPI, with the knowledge partnership of McKinsey & Company, aimed to bring together a restricted group of top business and institutional representatives, from all over the Mediterranean region, in order to analyze and discuss specific themes and challenges related to infrastructure.
 It has been conceived as an open debate among all the participants, under the Chatham House Rule.
 The working language is English.

 New Funds for a post-pandemic recovery